cliffordp/tk-smugmug-slideshow-shortcode/readme.txt

 = Complimentary Items =
 These items may come in handy for using TK SmugMug Slideshow Shortcode:
 (may contain affiliate links)

 * You'll need a [SmugMug account](https://secure.smugmug.com/signup?Coupon=vGSrlGb7FH6Cs).
 Sign up via my link to support me.
 Plus, you'll get 20% off your subscription!
 * [Shortcake (Shortcode UI)](https://wordpress.org/plugins/shortcode-ui/) - You'll be prompted to install this one when you install TK SmugMug Slideshow Shortcode; that's how great it is!

 = Acknowledgements =
-Special thanks to:

-* The Shortcake (Shortcode UI) and [Shortcake Bakery](https://wordpress.org/plugins/shortcake-bakery/) developers/contributors.
+Special thanks to the Shortcake (Shortcode UI) developers/contributors.

 FYI: This is a third-party plugin, not officially from the SmugMug company.